reportportal/docs/src/md/src/GettingStarted/Plugins.md

 ### Upload plugin

-You can find latest version of plugins by the link bintray.com/beta/#/epam/reportportal/.
+You can find latest version of plugins by the [link](bintray.com/beta/#/epam/reportportal/).
 Type “plugin” in the field Search and you will see all available plugins.
 Then you should download the latest version of a needed plugin.

 For a plugin uploading please perform the following actions: